thoth-station/s2i-thoth/README.rst

 Most of the work when releasing a new container image comes from updating the ``s2i_assemble.patch`` file.
 This file dictates how to change the base image's s2i assemble script, usually available at ``/usr/libexec/s2i/assemble`` of a container running the base image, to provide the new image with everything it may need.
-As with any patch file, the ``s2i_assemble.patch`` can be generated manaually, however this is not recommend.
+As with any patch file, the ``s2i_assemble.patch`` can be generated manually, however this is not recommended.
 The recommended methodology to create one is as follows:

 1. create directories ``a`` and ``b`` in the root of the `s2i-thoth` repo.
 2. find the ``assemble`` script of your base image.

   - This starts by finding the base image.
 For instance, fedora base images are available at ``registry.fedoraproject.org/``
   - Either: